-About Marcus: Listener, thinker, speaker, writer
+About Marcus: Listener, thinker, writer & reluctant occasional speaker

 Marcus Baumgart loves writing in cafés, and has been doing so in Melbourne and elsewhere in the world for a good many years.
 While in his favourite haunts, he has been known to write prose fiction, poetry and critical reviews of architecture, design and art.
 The latter have been published in various journals, including Artichoke magazine, The Journal of the Design Institute of Australia, Architecture Australia, Monument, Landscape Architecture Australia and Houses Magazine.
 In 2011 he was selected to mentor a young and aspiring design journalist during the Victorian State of Design Festival.